MelisseCabral/melissecabral/README.md

 ### About me
 📚 26 years, Brazilian, pursuing a Bachelor degree in Computer Enginner.

-💻  Working as a Fullstack web developer and Software Enginner.
+💻  Working as Software Enginner.

 🌱 Currently learning about Reactive Architecture, AWS and some DevOps Tools.